 |G [Highest Risk]||15%|

-When Groundfloor grades a loan, they consider several factors to determine the grade and subsequent interest rate of a loan.
+When Groundfloor grades a loan, they consider several factors in determining its grade and subsequent interest rate.
 In descending order of importance:

 - Loan to ARV Score

 - Quality of Valuation Report

 - Borrower commitment

 Before investing in a loan, you can view the full details, including a financial overview, valuation reports, property descriptions, and borrower summary.
 This allows an investor to make an educated decision before investing through Groundfloor.